gabbywelson/chriszombik/src/content/static/short-bio.md

 title: Short Bio
 ---

 I write fantasy, sci-fi, and memoir.
 My work explores history, society, language, technology, and the secrets of consciousness and the universe.
+Moreover, I am pretty funny and handsome.